Why Culture Is a Leading Indicator of Risk

 The real risk often shows up under pressure.
 When incentives collide.
 When time is short.
 When speaking up feels unsafe.
 It shows up in the unwritten rules that guide decisions when no one is watching.

-What Is Behavioral Risk?
+What Is Behavioural Risk?

 For example: